A general framework for Noetherian well ordered polynomial reductions: Noetherianity I: well-founded orders

-In order to connect this definition of ordered reduction structure to the rewriting rules on it, we first extend the ordering function $\varphi\colon \TT \rightarrow W$ to a function from polynomials to the set $\mathcal{M}(W)$ of finite multisets with elements taken from the set $W$.
+We would like to connect this definition of ordered RS to the rewriting rules on it.
+To this aim, we adapt to our situation a more general construction presented by Dershowitz and Manna in \cite{DM} and extend any order $\Prec $ on the set of monomials $\mathcal T$ to an order $\PPrec$ on the set of polynomials $\mathcal P$, by setting for every pair $f,g \in \mathcal P$, $f \SSucc g$ if and only if